lvgl/lv_port_pc_visual_studio/README.md

 - [x] Support Windows keyboard and mouse wheel event in the HAL level.
 - [x] Support Windows touch input in the HAL level.
 - [x] Support Windows IME input in the HAL level.
+- [x] Support resizing the Window in the HAL level.
+- [x] Support Per-monitor DPI Aware in the HAL level.

 ### Specific for Simulator Mode

-- [x] Support Per-monitor DPI Aware.
 - [x] FreeType integration.

 ### Specific for Application Mode

-- [x] Support resizing the Window in the HAL level.
-- [x] Support Per-monitor DPI Aware in the HAL level.
 - [x] Provide the easy way to reference lvgl, lv_examples project for Visual Studio.
 - [x] Provide Windows GDI font engine support.